danielg0/fyp/report.md

 #### Early Points

 Picking SimPoints from the centre of the detected clusters ensures they are representative of the BBVs in that cluster, but it can also result in functionally simulating through other intervals with very similar behaviour. [@simpoint-early-and-stats] recognises this and extends the SimPoints approach to consider how far an interval is through the program when picking which one represents each cluster.
-The aim is to pick a representive cluster that is earliest in the program, such that simulation time, either during fast-forwarding or while taking checkpoints, is minimised.
+The aim is to pick a representative cluster that is earliest in the program, such that simulation time, either during fast-forwarding or while taking checkpoints, is minimised.

 To try and choose clusterings where there is a BBV that occurs early in every cluster, the authors created a new variable _EarlySP_, based on the BIC score, where _StartLastCluster_ is a percentage representing how far through execution the last cluster is encountered, and $w$ is a weight to influence the impact this has on the final BIC: